CapabilitiesPanel, backed by GET /api/capabilities and POST /api/capabilities/:action.

 Prerequisites

-The Capabilities nav button is always visible; the inventory subsystem is always on.
+The Capabilities panel is always available; the inventory subsystem is always on.
 What it shows depends on which runtimes you have connected and what skills you have installed.

 - At least one runtime to read capabilities from.